Going to an indoor ski resort is probably the best offseason training option for snowboard riders (and skiers too), especially those with real snow.

-So what I would suggest is – no matter what, do bring along a small portable fan (like this one from Amazon) with you.
+So what I would suggest is – no matter what, do bring along a small portable fan with you.
 Just imagine a hotel in Europe on hot summer days.

 I did stay in Wanda Vista hotel too, it was very nice and the air conditioning was working fine, well for sure that’s a bit more expensive too.

 However, other than the air conditioning problem, all facilities are finely designed.
 Adapters are suitable for all countries plug, loads of USB charging ports, large and comfortable beds, traditional and rain showers are available.